hyphacoop/fabricjs-collaboration-example/README.md

 - Javascript
   - Angular
   - FabricJS
+  - BowerJS
+- Docker
+  - Docker Compose
+- GitHub Actions

-## :computer: Local Development
+## :computer: Development

-Clone this repository and run the following shell commands afterwards:
+Clone this repository and run the app either:
+- locally (directly on your workstation), or
+- using Docker (in a virtualized container environment).

+After running the commands below, visit: `http://localhost:3000`

+### Local Development

 ```shell
 npm install